PPPDUD/homemade_yes/README.md

 The entire codebase is 25 lines long, excluding comments and empty lines.
 Compare this to the [uutils implementation](https://github.com/uutils/coreutils/blob/main/src/uu/yes/src/yes.rs), which has ~161 lines of actual code.

-The executables under the `Releases` tab are built for an x86_64 Linux system, and are statically linked with `musl`.
+The executables under the `Releases` tab are built for an x86_64 processor.
+The Linux builds are statically linked with `musl`, and the Windows builds are built using `mingw-w64`.

 ## Benchmarking